hbecca/Customer-Behavior-Survey/Readme.md

 ## Conclusion.

-By analyzing purchase frequency, age distribution, and satisfaction levels, we'll gain actionable insights to guide our business decisions and improve our customer experience.
-Our goal is to deliver exceptional service and build lasting relationships with our customerss.
+By analyzing purchase frequency, age distribution, and satisfaction levels, i haved gained actionable insights to guide business decisions and improve customer experience.
+My goal is to deliver exceptional service and build lasting relationships with customers.